hlntzg/NetPractice/README.md

 ## Project overview

-The project is about configuring small-networks.
-As a general practice exercise, the networks have issues to be fix, and so, make them run correctly.
+The project involves configuring small networks.
+As a general exercise, each network has issues that need to be fixed in order to ensure proper functionality.
 There are 10 levels to complete in order to finish the project.
-Examples of successfully completed levels are available on `my_config`
+Examples of successfully completed levels can be found in the `my_config` directory.

 ### What is a Network?
 in progress